VladimirCeapa/Random-Quote-Generator/README.md

 https://vladimirceapa.github.io/Random-Quote-Generator/

-Create a web page with a button that, when clicked, will randomly generate a new quote and its author.
+ Web page with a button that, when clicked, will randomly generate a new quote and its author.